hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ![GIF](https://cloud-931ehqeec.vercel.app/coding.gif)

 ### 1) Importing Modules
 Let us start making our game!
 First, we'll need to import some modules.
+As you know there are many modules for python but today we will be working with the `randint` module.
 So in the first line, type `from random import randint`.
 This will import the randint module.

 ### 2) Giving values to the variables
 First let's make a list for all the entries a player could enter, `t = ["r","p","s"]`
+'r' stands for `Rock`,'p' stands for `Paper` and 's' stands for `Scissors`.

 Now we have to write a code so the computer chooses rock, paper or scissors randomly!
 ```py